 A personal weapon should be unique and distinctive, and few can offer such a trait as well as this Bronze Head Celtic Dagger.
-The appeal derives from the hilt, which, cast in bronze, is shaped like a man, complete with a head pommel.
+Whether you wish to bring dagger to a reenactment or add it to a collection, it makes a great choice.

 It is usually the little blades you have to look out for.
 In the case of this Celtic Boot Blade, that is doubly true, not because this dagger is dangerous, but because its stunning design is one that you will not want to miss seeing.

 This magnificent Celtic Flame dagger has magical Celt appeal!
 Each flame like blade of steel is individually and masterfully forged by hand and comes with its own leather sheath which is made individually to fit each kris blade.